 Market adoption

-A critical milestone was reached in 2021 when the Port of Kristiansand in Norway became the first adopter of this solution that integrates shore power into the broader picture of port electrification with its charging capability.
+A critical milestone was reached in 2021 when the Port of Kristiansand in Norway became the first adopter of this solution, integrating shore power into it broader port electrification strategy with the charging capability.
 More ports have since followed, and PowerCon sees an increased interest for shore power from container terminals around the world.